-What really sets ‘Ek Duuje Ke Liye’ apart from other love stories is its disturbing ending.
-Otherwise the film itself is no different than other love stories regarding star-crossed lovers that have been made several.
+What sets ‘Ek Duuje Ke Liye’ apart from other tragic love stories is its disturbing ending.
+Otherwise, the film itself is no different than other love stories regarding star-crossed lovers that have been made several.
 Some of the songs are nice (but not great) and mostly forgettable.
 The use of the language barrier between the two characters was something different and new.
-Also there are some nice sequences that prevent it from being just another romantic film.
+Also, some excellent sequences prevent it from being just another romantic film.
 The director deserves credit for executing them.
 Performances are quite decent.
 Rati Agnihotri does well for a newcomer.

 - Director: Chetan Anand